Contribution Functions for Quantitative Bipolar Argumentation Graphs: A Principle-based Analysis: Principles

 Assuming that the gradual semantics satisfies \emph{directionality} (Principle~\ref{sprinciple:directionality} for gradual semantics), contribution functions should respect the direction of influence as represented by the topology of the QBAG.
 Accordingly, the directionality principle for contribution functions stipulates that an argument's contribution to a topic argument can only be non-zero if there is a directed path from the former to the latter.

-\begin{principle}[Directionality (Contribution Function)~\cite{Cyras:Kampik:Weng:2022}] $\ctrbempty$ satisfies the \emph{directionality principle} just in case whenever there is no directed path in $\graph$ from $\argx \in \Args$ to $\arga$, then $\ctrb{\argx}{\arga} = 0$. \end{principle} Intuitively, we can expect that our contribution functions satisfy directionality with respect to modular semantics that traverse a QBAG from leave nodes (without incoming supports or attacks).
+\begin{principle}[Directionality (Contribution Function)~\cite{Cyras:Kampik:Weng:2022}] $\ctrbempty$ satisfies the \emph{directionality principle} w.r.t.\ a gradual semantics $\fs$ iff whenever there is no directed path in $\graph$ from $\argx \in \Args$ to $\arga$, then $\ctrb{\argx}{\arga} = 0$. \end{principle} Intuitively, we can expect that our contribution functions satisfy directionality with respect to modular semantics that traverse a QBAG from leave nodes (without incoming supports or attacks).
 However, directionality is not necessarily satisfied if we cannot make any assumptions about semantics behaviour.
 In particular, if a gradual semantics makes an argument's final strength dependent on the arguments it attacks or supports (somewhat reflecting the idea of \emph{range-based} semantics in abstract argumentation~\cite{verheij1996two}), then it does not respect \emph{directionality}.
 For such a semantics, all of the contribution functions introduced above would violate the directionality principle for contribution functions.
 For instance, consider the strength function $\fs(\argx) = \is(\argx) - \sum_{\{\argy | \argx \in \Att(\argy) \}} \tau(\argy)$, the QBAG $\graph = (\{\arga, \argb\}, \{(\arga, 1), (\argb, 1)\}, \{(\argb, \arga)\}, \{\})$ with $\argb$ attacking $\arga$, and $\ctrbrempty$ defined using \autoref{eq:delta} (removal-based contribution).
 There is no directed path from $\arga$ to $\argb$, but removing $\arga$ changes the final strength of $\argb$ from $0$ to $1$, whence the contribution of $\arga$ to $\argb$ is $0 - 1 \neq 0$ (see Figure~\ref{fig:directionality-violation}).